ELY3M/wX---modded-by-ELY-M/DOC/IF_YOU_WANT_TO_HELP.md

 7. Lint checks - Please make sure any reasonable issues that Lint checks are pointing out are resolved before submission.

-8. Bugs - If you submit a new feature and there are manual or automated user bug reports please understand that I will request your assistance to fix bugs in your code.
+8. Bugs - If you submit a new feature and there are manual or automated user bug reports please understand that I will request but not expect your assistance to fix bugs in your code.
 One reason it might take to have code integrated is because I need to be comfortable with it in case any contributor decides to leave the project so to speak and not be available to fix bugs in their code.

 9. It is a goal to keep as much data within the private storage space of the application if possible.
 Any writing to external storage space ( accessible via other apps, etc ) must be done with very good reason, ie no alternative.